The Best Lightweight, Moisture-Wicking Neck Gaiters and Face Coverings

 According to the Mayo Clinic exercising in the heat causes excessive stress to the body.
 In addition to the physical strain of the exercise itself, the higher temperature exhausts the body faster, causes loss of moisture through sweating and increases core body temperature, all of which can contribute to multiple health issues.

-Here’s how heat can harm the body.
-As core temperature rises, more blood circulates through the skin to cool down.
-However, this takes blood away from the core and the muscles, which forces the heart to bear faster to pump more blood.
-Additionally, if sweat does not evaporate fast enough in humid conditions, that adds to the stress and hikes up body temperature even further.
+As the core temperature rises, more blood circulates through the skin to cool down.
+However, this takes blood away from the core and the muscles, which forces the heart to beat faster to be able to pump more blood.
+Additionally, if sweat does not evaporate fast enough in humid conditions, that adds to the stress and hikes up the body temperature even further.
 All of this makes physical activity more strenuous, even if the same activity was perfectly tolerable in cooler temperatures.

 In particularly high heat conditions, the process described above can result in the following conditions: